John Payne (actor)

 John Howard Payne (May 23, 1912 – December 6, 1989) was an American film actor who is mainly remembered from film noir crime stories and 20th Century Fox musical films, and for his leading roles in Miracle on 34th Street and the NBC Western television series The Restless Gun.

 Early life

 Payne was born in Roanoke, Virginia on May 23, 1912.
 His mother, Ida Hope, a singer, graduated from the Virginia Seminary in Roanoke and married George Washington Payne, a developer in Roanoke.
 They lived at Fort Lewis, an antebellum mansion that became a state historic property, but was destroyed by fire in the late 1940s.

-Payne attended prep school at Mercersburg Academy in Mercersburg, Pennsylvania, and afterwards went to Roanoke College in Salem, Virginia.
+Payne attended prep schools at Mercersburg Academy in Mercersburg, Pennsylvania and Episcopal High School in Alexandria, Virginia, and afterwards went to Roanoke College in Salem, Virginia.
 He then transferred to Columbia University in New York City in the fall of 1930.
 He studied drama at Columbia and voice at the Juilliard School.
 To support himself, he took on a variety of odd jobs, including wrestling as "Alexei Petroff, the Savage of the Steppes" and boxing as "Tiger Jack Payne".

 He returned frequently to visit his family in Roanoke, Virginia.